hdShang/arxiv-daily/docs/cs-CV/2025-10-21/papers/251018262v1-uwbench-a-comprehensive-vision-language-benchmark-for-underwater-und.md

 ---
 layout: default
-title: UWBench: A Comprehensive Vision-Language Benchmark for Underwater Understanding
+title: "UWBench: A Comprehensive Vision-Language Benchmark for Underwater Understanding"
 ---

 # UWBench: A Comprehensive Vision-Language Benchmark for Underwater Understanding